Watch these videos to learn about Media Literacy.

 It seems like any news report shared on Twitter or YouTube is inundated with "fake news" claims: comments calling out something for being "liberal propaganda" or "paid for by Russia."
 Most often these claims are just a way of dismissing facts or analysis that someone disagrees with.

 The thing is, there are bigger, more harmful examples of bias and bad reportage.
 These rare but educational incidents get lost in the flurry of baseless "fake news" accusations.
 Case in point: Mark I. Pinsky at Poynter issued a powerful report on the shameful role Southern newspapers like the Orlando Sentinel and the Montgomery Advertiser played in normalizing and covering up injustice, racism, and violence against Black people in the decades following the Civil War, through the civil rights movement, and continuing today.
 Here we have an actual, high-stakes example of the news getting something wrong.
-It's important for students to examine cases like this -- and the political contexts surrounding them -- to build a more informed understanding of "fake news."
+It's important for us to examine cases like this -- and the political contexts surrounding them -- to build a more informed understanding of "fake news."

 Read about a newspaper's shameful and racist past and consider what factors might influence how the news is covered today.